Positive Behaviour Support

 About 1 person in 8 with a learning disability displays challenging behaviour which may lead to injuries, psychotropic medication and disruption to family life, employment and education.

-At Dimensions we use Positive Behaviour Support to help people improve their quality of life, reduce challenging behaviour, and eliminate restrictive practices as a management strategy.
+At Dimensions Cymru we use Positive Behaviour Support to help people improve their quality of life, reduce behaviours of distress, and eliminate restrictive practices as a management strategy.